alexwlchan/alexwlchan.net/src/_drafts/randline.md

 reimbursed
 ```

-I don't have coreutils on my Mac, so I can't use `shuf`.
+But I don't have coreutils on my Mac, so I can't use `shuf`.

-There are lots of other approaches, using tools like `awk`, `sort -R` and `perl`.
+There are lots of other approaches, using tools like `awk`, `sort` and `perl`.
 If you're interested, check out these [Stack Overflow] and [Unix & Linux Stack Exchange][UL] threads for some examples.

 For my needs, I wrote a tiny Python script called `randline` which I saved in my PATH years ago, and I haven't thought much about since: